 What are Blue Chip companies?

 Most of the blue chip companies are the market leaders in their industry.
-Few of the common examples of blue chip companies in India are HDFC Bank, ITC, Asian Paints, Maruti Suzuki etc.
+A few of the common examples of blue chip companies in India are HDFC Bank, HUL, ITC, Asian Paints, Maruti Suzuki etc.

-Here are few signature characteristics which you can look forward while researching blue chip companies—
+Here are a few signature characteristics which you can look forward while researching blue chip companies—

 - They are large reputed companies.